How To Fish Lake Isabella | Your Lake Isabella Fishing Report

 Lake Isabella Dam

-That is why we strongly suggest buying a quality drift sock.
-For those who don’t know, a drift sock is like a parachute for the water.
-If it’s breezy to windy, you need to slow your drift otherwise your lure will not be in the strike zone long enough to catch a fish.
+For this reason, we highly recommend investing in a top-quality drift sock.
+If you’re unfamiliar with the term, a drift sock is like an underwater parachute.
+When the breeze picks up, it’s essential to slow your drift so your lure remains in the strike zone long enough to attract a fish.

 By the way, we found a really good quality drift sock made by Mythik Outdoors, and best of all they’re sold on Amazon.com.
 Go here to learn more about drift socks and read the reviews from actual customers.